 - Peter Croft's The Good, the Great, and the Awesome: The Top 40 High Sierra Rock Climbs is without a doubt one of the most entertaining guidebooks you'll read and, while not as good on the nuts and bolts aspects as the SuperTopo book, it is an improvement over the Moynier and Fiddler book.

 - RJ Secor, High Sierra: Peaks, Passes, and Trails.
-This route descriptions here are terse.
+The route descriptions here are terse.
 No other way to put it, but Secor has information on more routes in the Sierra than anyone else, probably by a factor or ten or twenty.
 If you are the adventurous sort and you want to get off the beaten path, this is the book for you.
 Secor basically simply tells you very roughly where the route is and how to get there.
-Sometimes there's a detailed description, but often not.
-And he tells you how hard the route is.
-Minimalist, but I don't fault him for that, since that's clearly his goal.
-Breadth, not depth.
+Sometimes there's a detailed description, but not often.
 This is the adventurer's guide and the one that will make you dream of exploration more than any other guidebook for the Sierra.